-- Through pattern making students will learn: - o Drafting of paper patterns for outerwear and pant variations - o Implementing the concepts to other parts of the garments - Through Garment Construction students will learn: - o Jacket and t shirt construction - o To achieve garment stylization through various sewing techniques and finishes - Through Draping students will learn knits and creative, advanced draping without reliance on flat patterns.
+- Through pattern making students will learn: - Drafting of paper patterns for outerwear and pant variations - Implementing the concepts to other parts of the garments - Through Garment Construction students will learn: - Jacket and t shirt construction - To achieve garment stylization through various sewing techniques and finishes - Through Draping students will learn knits and creative, advanced draping without reliance on flat patterns.

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 15

 (Summative) Assignment 30

 Attendance 5

 End Term Exam (Summative) End Term Examination 50

 Total 100

-Attendance (Formative) student to be qualified for taking the allowance of 25% include is required to be maintained by a up the End Semester examination. s all types of leaves including
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained b student to be qualified for taking up the End Semester examinati The allowance of 25% includes all types of leaves include medical leaves.

-medical leaves.